The Ossiarch Bonereapers are the elite legions of Nagash: an army of restless bone constructs led by Katakros the Undefeated.

 The Necropolis Stalker are your strongest fighters, you will need to choose between more damage or more attacks.
 Their ability (for a Quad) will make them formidable fighters but Quads are not that easy to find.
 Their big base also allows to engage multiple enemies and 30 wounds should allow them to survive long but do not let them be surrounded by top fighters because their Toughness is not on par with the rest of the warband.

-The Kavalos can be used to grab objectives but be careful as they are the first Mounted fighters in the game and as such they have limitations like being unable to climb or pass through archways or doors, etc.
+The Kavalos can be used to grab objectives but be careful as they are Mounted fighters and as such they have limitations like being unable to climb or pass through archways or doors, etc.

 In certain situations, those 8” movement may seem really little.
 On the other hand, if you have a Triple available, you can engage enemy units and damage them at the same time (up to 6 damage with Deathrider Charge).
 The use of the Spear does not allow you to keep the distance and damage on charge so placement will be important.

 Either way you will have few spare points to enable you to test different possibilities.
-Don’t forget the core abilities: if you really need to advance the Mortek fast you can also use Rush for a Double for an increased movement of 1” (8” total per activation before considering Unstoppable Advance).
+Don’t forget the core abilities: if you really need to advance the Mortek fast you can also use Rush for a Double reaching 8” total per activation (before considering Unstoppable Advance).